pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 ## TiDB in Kubernetes: to be or not to be?

 Many of Kubernetes' features were designed for [stateless applications](https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless), like [microservices](https://en.wikipedia.org/wiki/Microservices).
 As cloud-native technology gains traction, Kubernetes is applied in a wide range of technological fields, as if at some point everything should run in Kubernetes.
 No wonder people raise some concerns: is Kubernetes the right choice for all scenarios? and, do we really need Kubernetes in our technology stack?

 Indeed, Kubernetes _is_ helpful in the areas it's good at.
 But Kubernetes also introduces complexity to your system, not to mention the cost of migrating to it.

 So how do we decide whether or not to run our databases (in this case, TiDB) in Kubernetes?
 The answer is simple: if most of your applications already run in Kubernetes, and if your engineers are comfortable using it, then your database shouldn't be an outlier.
 In other words, if all applications are in Kubernetes, it doesn't make economic sense to get an extra Site Reliability Engineering (SRE) team to maintain TiDB on virtual machines.

 Here comes the next question: what can we gain from deploying TiDB in Kubernetes?
-Just like microservices, we can achieve** declarative management, automatic operation and maintenance, and elastic resource configuration**.
+Just like microservices, we can achieve **declarative management, automatic operation and maintenance, and elastic resource configuration**.

 Sounds cool, right?
 But people are still concerned about **the stability of running databases in Kubernetes**.
 In the highly dynamic Kubernetes environment, it's hard for traditional RDBMSs to maintain stability.
 If Kubernetes is down, so are our services, and we might even lose data.
 Therefore, traditional RDBMSs don't work well in Kubernetes.

 But TiDB is no traditional RDBMS.
 It is a cloud-native, distributed SQL database, a born player for Kubernetes.

-* TiDB adapts to the dynamic Kubernetes environment.
+- **TiDB adapts to the dynamic Kubernetes environment**.
 It supports multi-replication fault tolerance.
 Even when a minority of the nodes goes down, the cluster runs as usual, without a glitch.
 With TiDB, engineers can also see all cluster metrics and take charge of the cluster state, even in a complicated containerized environment.
-* Kubernetes can better tap into TiDB's potential.
+- **Kubernetes can better tap into TiDB's potential**.
 By using declarative APIs, Kubernetes simplifies TiDB's cluster management, which is more complicated for a distributed database than a stand-alone database.
 Kubernetes' elastic resource pool makes it easier to horizontally scale in and out TiDB clusters and perform failover.

 However, though TiDB and Kubernetes work perfectly together, it's not easy for the SRE team to deploy and maintain TiDB in Kubernetes.
 Can we automate these operations and make it more efficient to maintain TiDB in Kubernetes?
 Thankfully, yes.
 Let me present to you TiDB Operator, your TiDB expert for Kubernetes.

 ## What is TiDB Operator?

 [TiDB Operator](https://github.com/pingcap/tidb-operator), is an automatic operation system for TiDB clusters in Kubernetes.
-It provides a full management life-cycle for TiDB, including deployment, upgrades, scaling, backup, fail-over, and configuration changes.
+It provides a full management lifecycle for TiDB, including deployment, upgrades, scaling, backup, failover, and configuration changes.

 By virtue of the extensibility of Kubernetes, TiDB Operator collects all the knowledge of Kubernetes and TiDB, applies the knowledge to the maintenance process, and automates management.
 It is an operations expert for running TiDB in Kubernetes.

 TiDB Operator has both [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) and [custom controllers](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers).